CSUC/RDR-scripts/create_Readme/README_ENG.txt

-# Script to create a Readme file for a dataset in Dataverse
-For any queries regarding the code, contact rdr-contacte@csuc.cat
+t# Script to create a Readme file for a dataset in Dataverse For any queries regarding the code, contact rdr-contacte@csuc.cat

 ## Overview